How to Check SSL Certificates and Stay Secure

 How To Verify SSL Certificates In Windows?

-To check if SSL certificate is installed, you can use the Certificate Manager tool and check its validity period.
+To check if an SSL certificate is installed, you can use the Certificate Manager tool and check its validity period.
 Another alternative option is to use the sigcheck Windows Sysinternals utility to verify TLS version.
 Download the utility and run it with the switch command sigcheck -tv.
 It will list all the trusted Microsoft root Certificate lists.

 Self-Signed Certificate